kmavrodis/agentic-demos/README.md

 This application provides a framework for creating and executing AI-powered workflows, where:
 - O1-Mini generates strategic plans for handling complex scenarios
 - GPT-4o executes these plans using predefined tools and functions
+- O1 generates new use cases alongside sample data, tools and functions
 - Business data and processes can be simulated and managed in real-time

 ## Features